Shresth-Dwivedi/AutoExport/README.md

 > If you're a creator and see your icon used here, feel free to contact me for additional credit or changes.

-## 📄 License
+## 📄 License & Attribution

-MIT License.
+This project is licensed under the **MIT License**.

 You are free to use, modify, and distribute this tool.
-Just give credit where it’s due 🙂
+However, as the sole creator and maintainer of AutoExport, I kindly ask that you:

+- Do **not rebrand or resell** this project without giving proper credit.
+- Keep attribution visible in any distributed version.
+- Link back to the original GitHub repository when possible.

+> This helps support individual developers who build in the open.

+📜 Full license terms can be found in the [LICENSE](LICENSE) file.

 ---